ligato/docs/docs/plugins/db-plugins.md

 ### Publish Data API

-Your plugins use the publish data API to asynchronously publish events with data change values, and still remain abstracted away from the target data store, message bus or RPC client(s).
-The figure below illustrates the publish event flow.
+Your plugins use the publish data API to asynchronously publish events with data change values.
+This API provides a common abstraction for your plugins that interact with target data store, message bus, or rpc clients.

+The Publish data API Functions figure below illustrates the publish event flow.

 ![datasync publish][datasync-publish-image]
 <p style="text-align: center; font-weight: bold">Publish data API Functions</p>